MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_get_mute_status_update.md

 ## -description

-The IOCTL_SBAUD_GET_MUTE_STATUS_UPDATE IOCTL Gets the mute level setting of the Sideband Audio endpoint.
+The IOCTL_SBAUD_GET_MUTE_STATUS_UPDATE IOCTL gets the mute level setting of the Sideband Audio endpoint.

 ## -ioctlparameters